kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 ...
 ```

-2. **Variable Naming**: We will apply the same variable name [restrictions](https://github.com/kubernetes/kubernetes/blob/a7ca13ea29ba5b3c91fd293cdbaec8fb5b30cee2/pkg/apis/core/validation/validation.go#L2583-L2596) as other API-defined env vars, In the alpha phase, environment variable keys are restricted to ASCII characters matching the pattern `[-._a-zA-Z][-._a-zA-Z0-9]*`.
-This restriction will be relaxed in the beta phase.
+2. **Variable Naming**: We will apply the same variable name [restrictions](https://github.com/kubernetes/kubernetes/blob/a7ca13ea29ba5b3c91fd293cdbaec8fb5b30cee2/pkg/apis/core/validation/validation.go#L2583-L2596) as other API-defined env vars.

-2. **Variable Value**: Similarly, in the alpha phase, environment variable values are also limited to ASCII characters within the [-._a-zA-Z][-._a-zA-Z0-9]* range to prevent injection attacks caused by passing command control characters through environment variables.
-This restriction will also be lifted in the beta phase.

 3. **Duplicate Names**: If an environment variable is defined multiple times in the file, the last occurrence takes precedence and overrides any previous values.

 4. **Size Limit**: To start with, the maximum allowed size for the env file will be 64KiB.
-Limits for key-value length will be added as a part of implementation after additional investigation.
+Limits for key-value length will be added as a part of implementation after additional investigation, for environment variable names, we're temporarily enforcing a 128-character limit during the alpha phase, for environment variable values, we're temporarily enforcing a maximum size of 32k during alpha.

 5. **File Location**: The env file must be placed within the `emptyDir` volume associated with the pod.
 If it is not found in the correct location, the Kubernetes API server will reject the pod creation request.